 Overseas reports suggest that the fungus causes infrequent, localised disease on mushroom farms.
 It was recorded for the first time in Australia on a commercial mushroom farm in 2007.

 The symptoms caused by Hormiactis sp. are similar to those of cobweb disease (Dactylium dendroides), particularly the dense, white mycelial growth.

 Information about Hormiactis cap spotting is limited.
-However, it is considered to behave in a similar way to cobweb disease (Dactylium dendroides), the spores of which are easily released and quickly spread throughout the crop via the air handling system.
+But it's considered to behave in a similar way to cobweb disease (Dactylium dendroides).
+With cobweb disease, the spores are released and quickly spread throughout the crop though the air conditioning system.

-T.R Fermor.
-Hormiactis alba, an uncommon fungal pathogen of the cultivated mushroom Agaricus bisporus.
-Glasshouse Crops Research Institute Annual Report, University of Warwick UK.
+T.R Fermor (1979) Hormiactis alba, an uncommon fungal pathogen of the cultivated mushroom Agaricus bisporus.
+Glasshouse Crops Research Institute Annual Report, University of Warwick UK. pp. 191-193.